Liberty Law

 The most important first step you can do is to hire a well-respected DUI lawyer in Edmonton or Grande Prairie.
 This ensures that anything you say or do will not be used against you in your criminal case.

 The police, prosecutors, and the courts in Canada take impaired operation allegations extremely seriously.
 Impaired driving has become one of the most complex areas of criminal defence work.
-If you have been accused of operating a vehicle while impaired (DUI) or refusing to provide a sample, it is important to rely on specialized and experienced defence lawyers who can assist in the constantly changing provincial punishments and regulations related to these offences.
+If you have been accused of operating a vehicle while impaired (DUI) or refusing to provide a sample, it is important to rely on specialized and experienced defence lawyers who can assist in the constantly changing Alberta impaired driving laws, provincial punishments and regulations related to these offences.

-The moment that you are charged with these offences, you will be suspended under the Traffic Safety Act.
 If convicted of operating a vehicle while impaired (DUI), or refusing to provide a sample, the consequences can be quite severe.
-If it is your first offence, you will likely be facing a fine, a lengthy driving suspension and a permanent criminal record.
+If it is your first offence, you will likely be facing a fine, a lengthy driving suspension, and a permanent criminal record.

 Insurance rates will also increase substantially.
 If it is your second (or third offence), there is a real possibility that you may be facing a period of imprisonment.
-This is why seeking legal advice from a lawyer who specializes in defending these types of charges is vital.
-Contact our Edmonton or Grande Prairie Office for a free consultation.

 Impaired driving, more commonly referred to as Driving Under the Influence (DUI), is driving after having consumed any amount of alcohol or drug that affects your ability to operate a vehicle.
 It is important to note that a DUI charge is based on your ability to operate a vehicle and not on the results of an analysis of your breath.

-To be convicted of impaired operation of a conveyance, a crown prosecutor must prove beyond a reasonable doubt that your ability to operate a conveyance was impaired.
+To be convicted of impaired operation of a conveyance, a Crown Prosecutor must prove beyond a reasonable doubt that your ability to operate a conveyance was impaired.
 It is also important to know that impairment can vary in degree from mild to severe.
 This means that one does not have to be heavily intoxicated in order to be convicted.

 Impaired driving is the charge under section 320.14 of the Criminal Code of Canada which states:

-Everyone commits an offence who
+Everyone commits an offence who:

 (a) operates a conveyance while the person’s ability to operate it is impaired to any degree by alcohol or a drug or by a combination of alcohol and a drug;